We have put together some facts about registration and the responsibility it brings.

 - ARCUK ceased to exist when the ARB came into being

 - The title "architect" is protected by law - appropriately qualified individuals who wish to use the title in business or practice must be registered with ARB

 - ARB registration allows architects to use ARB’s logo on their business stationery and website.
-You can download a copy here.
+Further information can be found at 'Using the ARB logo'.

 - All architects are bound by the regulations laid down in the Architects Act 1997 and the Architects Code: Standards of Conduct and Practice.
 Copies are available on request.